mossbanay/Psychology-3-4/Glossary.md

 - The order of questions on a survey
 - In an experiment concerning the affect of alcohol on driving performance, it is important to give the participants alcohol after the sober test but before the second test.

+### Perception

+A perception is the result of organisation and interpretation of sensory input.
+For example when you fall over and hit your knee, you perceive pain.

 ### Placebo
 ##### See also placebo effect